Home Staging Contract

 Reiterate when payment needs to be made, and be very clear that you will not begin providing services (delivering goods) until the home staging contract has been signed, and proof of payment has been provided.

 You will get cancellations during your career, and often they come very close to the date of the job.
-Often times, you've turned down other jobs to complete what has now been cancelled.
-A must have clause in your staging contract is the Cancellation clause.
-It'll state what fee you will charge if the job in cancelled within a certain time period of the jobs original booking date.
+Oftentimes, you’ve turned down other jobs to complete what has now been canceled.
+A must-have clause in your staging contract is the Cancellation clause.
+It’ll state what fee you will charge if the job is canceled within a certain time period of the job’s original booking date.

 Summary of the Contract

 Explain what the contract is about.
 In our case, the contract is for home staging services.
 The hirer has agreed to obtain the home staging services from us as defined in the contract, for the period of time defined in the contract.